Submitted by ronja on Thu, 06/02/2022 - 00:24

 The Solution Brainstorming Stage

-This is the first step of change management.
+This is the first step of change management in creating a membership site.
 We need to explore if your members will want the solution your association has in mind.
-Start with exploring members' willingness for a change.
+Start with exploring members’ willingness for a change.

 This isn’t just a lip-service exercise to “make members feel included".
 It is good business to make sure you clearly understand the problems before investing in a solution.
 (A good developer will not take on a project or even offer a quote without a detailed understanding of the goals of a project, and an association shouldn’t move forward without this research either.)